-When on the Hit tab, you can open the sequence analyzed in a standard sequence window by pressing the sequence button open a sequence coverage window with all identified peptides as underlined residues, information on each peptide can be found in the left-hand information panel by mouse-over.
-A coverage map displaying the hits will open on top of the sequence window (see Chapter 9.7).
-There is a limit of 800 peptides to be transferred to the coverage window.
+When on the $\mbox{\bf Hit}$ page, you can open the sequence analyzed in a standard sequence window by pressing the sequence button open a sequence window with all identified peptides as underlined residues, information on each peptide can be found in the left-hand information panel by mouse-over.
+In addition a coverage map displaying the hits will open (see chapter 9.6).